MENU

 2. Review of student employment eligibility to verify an individual’s course registration and good academic standing.

-2. Students will not be permitted to work during scheduled class hours.
+3. Students will not be permitted to work during their scheduled class hours.

 4. FWS positions are subject to additional requirements of the Federal Work Study program.

-College Role are hourly-compensated jobs available to undergraduate and graduate students utilizing department, gift, or grant funding.
+College Role Positions: Hourly-compensated jobs available to undergraduate and graduate students utilizing department, gift, or grant funding.

-Federal Work Study (FWS) are hourly-compensated jobs available to undergraduate and graduate students utilizing FWS program funding, and positions must meet the program’s requirements.
-Candidate must be a US Citizen, US Permanent Resident, or US Non-Citizen National who has received and accepted a Federal Work Study (FWS) award for the current academic year.
+Federal Work-Study (FWS): Hourly-compensated jobs available to undergraduate and graduate students utilizing FWS program funding, and positions must meet the program’s requirements.
+Candidate must be a US Citizen, US Permanent Resident, or US Non-Citizen National who has received and accepted a Federal Work-Study (FWS) award for the current academic year.

 Compliance Reference